Baltimore County Woman Is Brought Back To Life After A Medical Miracle

 “It was just fate that my Mom was supposed to be here and it was ultimately because of Alora that my Mom is here and happened to be at the right place at the right time,” said Fifer.

-“I don’t say you’re welcome, I say thank you, said Dov Frankel/GBMC ED physician.
+“I don’t say you’re welcome, I say thank you, said Dov Frankel, a GBMC ED physician.
 “You taught us what it means to live.
 You taught us what it means not to give up.”

-Whether it be modern medicine or a higher power, there is something guiding this family for higher ground.MORE NEWS: Narcan Has Helped In Saving Lives In Every Case Of Non-Fatal Opioid Overdoses
+Whether it be modern medicine or a higher power, there is something guiding this family for higher ground.MORE NEWS: Baltimore Man Faces 43 Years In Prison In Connection To Fatal Stabbing Of 51-Year-Old William Scott

 Both mother and baby are happy and healthy.
 This is Kathy’s 8th grandchild.
 Fifer was in Labor for 39 hours.